-Although the relationship of home-work to academic success is affected by many variables, it has been generally accepted, that when homework is appropriate and when it is carefully assigned, learning improves.
+Although the relationship of homework to academic success is affected by many variables, it has been generally accepted that when homework is appropriate and when it is carefully assigned, learning improves.

 Guidelines for Homework Assignments Students in the Middle School are expected to have homework nightly.
 Grades 5 and 6 will have assignments 50 - 60 minutes in length.
 Students in grades 7 and 8 should expect to have nightly assignments of 70 - 80 minutes.
-Long range assignments may also be given.
-Grade level teams have other policies that students must adhere to in the areas of homework and behavior.
+Long-range assignments may also be given.
+Each team maintains a homework page on the school website that families can refer to.